 3. Photographic evidence.

-The second and third photo are taken from either end of the planting area to give some perspective.
-In both pictures there are landmarks such as the footpath, significant trees, a way marker, a fence.
-Once I have done my tree planting I can go back to this area and take follow up photos with the same landmarks in.
+The second and third photos are taken from either end of the planting area to give some perspective.
+In both images there are landmarks such as the footpath, existing trees, exercise equipment and a fence.

 Example of photographic evidence for tree planting